matthieugomez/regife/README.md

 # ife
 The command `ife` estimates a factor model for some variable

-- Contrary to Stata usual `pca` command,
+- Contrary to Stata `pca` command,
  - `ife` handles dataset in long forms (ie `ife` works on datasets where each row represents an id and a time, rather than datasets where each row represents an id and each variable a time).
  - `ife` handles unbalanced panel data : in the first step, missing observations are set to zero and a factor model is estimated.
 In a second step, missing observations are replaced by the predicted value of the factor model, etc until convergence.
 This corresponds to the algorithm described in Stock and Watson (1998).